iakashchoudhary/DareBee-SPA-AngularJS/README.md

 4. **Open the Application:**

     Open `index.html` in your browser or use a local server to serve the files.

+## Live Demo

+Check out the live demo of the DareBee SPA at: [Live Demo](https://darebee.netlify.app/)

 ## Usage